 If you need a notary affidavit, you must first obtain a standard template for an affidavit.
 The British government has made available a standard form (Form N285: Affidavit template) which can be used by those who need to present various facts during court proceedings.

-The affidavit form contains information on the claimant’s name, the defendant’s name, information on the deponent (the person who will make the respective statements).
+The affidavit form contains information on the claimant’s name, the defendant’s name, and information on the deponent (the person who will make the respective statements).
 The form must contain the number of the affidavit made by the deponent (a deponent can make more statements), but also the date at which the document is filed.
-Then, the document provides sufficient space where the deponent can provide information on the sworn declaration that he or she has to make with regards to a given case.
+Then, the document provides sufficient space where the deponent can provide information on the sworn declaration that he or she has to make with regard to a given case.

 Please be aware of the fact that if the affidavit will be needed outside the UK, then the document must be done as a notary affidavit.
 Our notary in London can offer more information on when this document must be completed through the services of a notary, as it can be completed, in given circumstances, by other legal specialists.